Thinkersbluff/CR6Community-Marlin_TB/config/README.md

     scripts/Run-ExampleConfigBuilds.ps1 -TouchscreenRepositoryPath [path to cr6 touch screen repository]

-This script is meant to be executed in the VSCode console and in preperation for firmware release.
+This script is meant to be executed in the VSCode console and in preparation for firmware release.

 #### How it works

-The base configuration for this repository is based on the most common hardware configuration: The Creality CR-6 SE with v4.5.2 motherboard.
+The base configuration for this repository is based on the most common hardware configuration: The Creality CR-6 SE with v1.1.0.3 ERA motherboard.
 All other configurations are derived from that configuration.
 Using diff files the original configuration can be amended, then built.